-Emmy sounded thoroughly frazzled when Katie of Moving Forward first talked to her.
-“My mother fell in her bathroom and she laid there unconscious for three days!”
+Emmy sounded thoroughly frazzled when Katie first talked to her.
+“My mother fell in her bathroom and laid there unconscious for three days!”

-Emmy and her mother, Jane, (neither are their real names) had been arguing about the level of clutter in Jane’s home for years.
-Now it was no longer a hypothetical problem.
-Jane had tripped over a pile of magazines and hit her head.
+Emmy and her mother, Jane, (not their real names) had been arguing about the level of clutter in Jane’s home for years.
+Now it was no longer a hypothetical problem; Jane had tripped over a pile of magazines and hit her head.

-Jane was weak and dehydrated, but she was expected to recover.
-Still she wouldn’t be able to return to her old home with the stairs.
+She was weak and dehydrated, but she was expected to recover.
+Still, she wouldn’t be able to return to her old home with the stairs.

-Katie of Moving Forward met with the two women in Jane’s hospital room.
-They sketched out what they wanted moved where: newspapers and magazines to recycling, furniture to assisted living, movies and music to storage, and financial papers to Emmy.
+Katie met with the two women in Jane’s hospital room.
+Together, they sketched out what they wanted moved and to where: newspapers and magazines to recycling, furniture to assisted living, movies and music to storage, and financial papers to Emmy.

-Emmy and Jane were both grateful.
-Jane was relieved to be able to put her hands on the things she cherished the most, and relieved that everything was handled so quickly.
+Emmy and Jane were both so grateful.
+Jane was relieved to be able to put her hands on the things she cherished the most, and surprised that everything was handled so quickly.
 Emmy was just relieved it had gone so smoothly and the results were so satisfying.

 Both women could now get on with their lives, with Jane embarking on a new, fresh start.This was news worth celebrating.
 Thank you, Moving Forward!